kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

    onto **versioned** types via `validation-gen`, further weakening the rationale for an internal type.
-3. No known built-in API actually requires a server-only type; in practice the internal type is maintained to mirror the newest/preferred versioned type.
+3. No known built-in API actually requires a server-only type; in practice the internal type is best maintained as a exact copy or near copy of the newest/preferred versioned type.

 Meanwhile the internal type imposes ongoing costs: